 To provide even more structure, and help you lead this practice for others, below are steps for a short guided meditation.
 You can listen to audio of this guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player below; if it doesn't play, you can find it here or download it from MARC's website.

 Arch, J. J., & Craske, M. G. (2006).
 Mechanisms of mindfulness: Emotion regulation following a focused breathing induction.
 Behaviour Research and Therapy, 44(12), 1849-1858.

-Participants who completed a 15-minute focused breathing exercise (similar to the mindful breathing exercise described above) reported less negative emotion in response to a series of slides that displayed negative images, compared with people who didn’t complete the exercise.
-These results suggest that the focused breathing exercise helps to improve participants’ ability to regulate their emotions.
+Americans who completed a 15-minute focused breathing exercise (similar to Mindful Breathing) reported less negative emotion in response to negative images, compared with people who didn’t complete the exercise.
+These results suggest that focused breathing helped improve people’s ability to regulate their emotions.

-Mindfulness gives people distance from their thoughts and feelings, which can help them tolerate and work through unpleasant feelings rather than becoming overwhelmed by them.
-Mindful breathing in particular is helpful because it gives people an anchor—their breath—on which they can focus when they find themselves carried away by a stressful thought.
-Mindful breathing also helps people stay “present” in the moment, rather than being distracted by regrets in the past or worries about the future.
+Mindfulness gives us distance from our thoughts and feelings, which can help us tolerate and work through unpleasant feelings rather than becoming overwhelmed by them.
+Mindful breathing in particular is helpful because it gives us an anchor—our breath—on which we can focus when we find ourselves carried away by a stressful thought.
+Mindful breathing can also help us stay “present” in the moment, rather than being distracted by regrets in the past or worries about the future.